richpeck/exception_handler/README.md

 ---

-[`ExceptionHandler`][rubygems] was replaces Rails' [default error pages](https://github.com/rails/rails/tree/ef0b05e78fb0b928c7ef48d3c365dc849af50305/railties/lib/rails/generators/rails/app/templates/public) with dynamic views...
+[`ExceptionHandler`][rubygems] replaces Rails' [default error pages](https://github.com/rails/rails/tree/ef0b05e78fb0b928c7ef48d3c365dc849af50305/railties/lib/rails/generators/rails/app/templates/public) with dynamic views...

 <p align="center">
   <br />
   <img src="./readme/dev.png" />
   <br/>
-  It works by injecting our own <a href="app/controllers/exception_handler/exceptions_controller.rb">controller</a> into the <a href="https://guides.rubyonrails.org/configuring.html#rails-general-configuration"><code>exceptions_app</code></a> middlware hook.
+  Works by injecting our own <a href="app/controllers/exception_handler/exceptions_controller.rb">controller</a> into the <a href="https://guides.rubyonrails.org/configuring.html#rails-general-configuration"><code>exceptions_app</code></a> middlware hook.
   <br />--<br />
 </p>

 Rails' default error pages are **static HTML files**.

-Whilst there's nothing wrong with these, they will
+Whilst most don't mind this, it bugged the hell out of me - culminating in the development of this gem.
+Over the past 4 years, I've added to the underlying infrastructure and ensured the system is able to operate with the latest version of Rails.

+You're now welcome to enjoy the fruits of our labour - with one of the most popular, robust and versatile exception management gems for the Rails framework.
+To understand how it works, you need to appreciate how HTTP errors are handled...

 ---

 ##### 📑 HTTP Error Management

+---

 If you're interested in how the system works, the most important thing is that *it doesn't matter* which errors Ruby/Rails raises - they *all* need to be wrapped in a [valid HTTP response](https://www.w3.org/Protocols/rfc2616/rfc2616-sec6.html).